rogitson/SICXE-Assembler/README.md

 In the case of a label or address not existing, replace them with at least one space.
 # Result
-After running the code, the following files should be generated: "out.txt", "symbTable.txt", "litTable.txt".
+After running the code, the following files should be generated in the "out" directory:
+> "out.txt", "symbTable.txt", "litTable.txt", "objCode.txt", "out.obj"